den0un/CsgoReportBot/README.md

 <p>-pip install pycryptodome</p>

 # What you need
 <p>First of all you need Steam Accounts that have steam guard disabled (this code can not work with Steam Guard).
-Then you get the accounts and put them to the accounts txt file.</p>
+Then you get the accounts and put them to the accounts.txt file.</p>

 Note: make sure that the accounts is like USERNAME:PASSWORD this is important for the code to work!!<br>